vtex-apps/store-components/docs/ProductImages.md

 > 📢 **Disclaimer** Don't fork this project.
-Use it, [contribute](https://github.com/vtex-apps/store-components) to it or open issues through [Store Discussion](https://github.com/vtex-apps/store-discussion) to help us evolve it.
+Use it, [contribute](https://github.com/vtex-apps/store-components) to it, or open issues through [Store Discussion](https://github.com/vtex-apps/store-discussion) to help us evolve it.

 # Product Images

-The `product-images` block renders a product image or video.
+The `product-images` block renders an image or video that has been configured within the SKU settings.
+To learn which media formats are accepted, see the [Media](https://help.vtex.com/en/tutorial/media-overview--31fhjHTt4TBoo50AmGQ9b2) section within the [Adding or editing SKUs](https://help.vtex.com/en/tutorial/adding-or-editing-skus--4ryZ6J45kwn3jDiQBxGiiN) guide.

 ![image](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-store-components-productimages-0.png)